ArgusKay99/better-bash-reverse-history/README.md

 rm ~/bin/inject.py
 ```

+# Recommended usage
+## bashrc-settings
+in [history-bashrc.sh](history-bashrc.sh) are some good settings for your bashrc described

 # Conclusion
-If you like it be sure to stick around and check for any "improvements"
+If you like it just stick around and check for any "improvements"